Go to main content

 The trade policy between the US and the EU

 US trade policy is currently undergoing major changes, and various trade tariffs are being introduced.
 Several of them affect the EU and thus Sweden and Swedish companies.
 The EU is responding with countermeasures against the US.
 We have summarised the latest events in the trade conflict.
 The page is updated continuously.
+However, the situation can change quickly, so during the summer we recommend that you follow the information directly on the National Board of Trade's website.

 Do you have questions about the US tariffs?